-The Attack at McDonald's on September 23, 2011
+The Assault at McDonald's on September 23, 2011

-(In the Documents Section see the McDonald’s videos and the eyewitness interview videos with the D.C.
-Police and deposition videos)
+(In the Documents Section see the McDonald’s videos and the eyewitness interview videos with the DC Police and deposition videos)

 On September 22, 2011, Jason Ward, Brian Giblin, and Justin Ruark met up at 7 P.M. at the Clarendon Grill in Arlington, Virginia to begin a routine night of barhopping.
 Receipts obtained in a civil lawsuit prove that Ward ordered 22 beers at that very first stop.
 Ward drove his group to Washington D.C.
 He always drove on their binges.
 They continued drinking beer and mixed drinks at several bars until almost 2 A.M.
 They ended their night of drinking at the Camelot Showbar.
 Receipts prove that Ward and Giblin collectively spent $211.95 at the Camelot Showbar.